 So what does this multiplicity and interdependence have to do with how we define Ecodharma and envision an Ecodharma center?
 I agree that meditating in natural environment tremendously helps activists ground their activism, go beyond self-righteousness, fear, anger, and frustration and opening up to their own innate courage, wisdom and compassion.
 I also deeply resonate with David in acknowledging that traditional Buddhist teachings need to shift in response to our current planetary crisis.
 In my view, we have also been short-selling dharma by applying it only in our individual or family lives instead of our societal issues.
 What I want to add is the argument that (and I’m not the first one making it) ‘Eco’ in Eco-Dharma can not be just about environment or nature or what is defined as wilderness.

 For this article, let’s first consider this: most native people in this country from whom Europeans stole the land and elsewhere in the world did (and do) not conceptualize wilderness areas as separate from humans.
 Wilderness is an interconnected world in which human, plants, animals, rocks, and so on were all spiritually animated.
-However, the modern conservation act in 1960s formally defined Wilderness as areas “where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain”.
+However, in 1960s, the modern conservation act in the U.S. formally defined Wilderness as areas “where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain”.
 Like our theft of native land, our distorted definition of Wilderness breeds a sense of separation, both from our human sisters and brothers and more-than-human world of plants, animal, microbes, rock- and fire-people.

 Second, well over half of this nation’s national parks were founded during Jim Crow.
 Not too long ago, a Berkeley Master’s student, Michael Starkey found that Black people worked very hard to create and maintain national parks and other forested areas but when it came to acknowledging Black people and their socio-economic realities at the time, all historians neglected them.
 Starkey found that in wilderness literature (and the history of our understanding of natural environment in the U.S) spanning decades nearly all actors—whether positive or negative—are white (nah, no mention of Latinx and Asians either).
 He posited that we have artificially and consciously wrongfully imagine Wilderness to be created by and for white people!
 Both the relationships that African-Americans have felt with woods, inter-dependence and fear, have not been acknowledged.